List of elections involving vote splitting: List of systems designed to reduce vote splitting

+Election examples by country

+Australia

 In Australia, the 1918 Swan by-election saw the conservative vote split between the Country Party and Nationalist Party, which allowed the Australian Labor Party to win the seat.
 That led the Nationalist government to implement preferential voting in federal elections to allow Country and Nationalist voters to transfer preferences to the other party and to avoid vote splitting.
 Today, the Liberal Party and National Party rarely run candidates in the same seats, which are known as three-cornered contests.
 When three-cornered contests do occur the Labor Party would usually direct preferences to the Liberals ahead of the Nationals as they considered the Liberal Party to be less conservative than the Nationals.
 The 1996 Southern Highlands state by-election in New South Wales is an example of this when the Nationals candidate Katrina Hodgkinson won the primary vote but was defeated after preferences to Liberal candidate Peta Seaton when Seaton received Labor Party preferences.

+Bolivia

+Movimiento al Socialismo (MAS) criticised the registration of Pachakuti Indigenous Movement (MIP) claiming that it was done to split the Indigenist vote in the 2002 general election.
+The two parties discussed an electoral alliance before both parties were allowed to run.
+MAS lost by less than 2% to the traditional Revolutionary Nationalist Movement (MNR) while MIP unexpectedly won more than 6%.
+Combined the two parties had 27.03% compared to the 22.46% of MNR.